ChatTutor/chattutor/README.md

 ## Usage

-[for jupyer book] To install Chattutor in jupyter book, run chattutor_setup containing chattutor.css	chattutor.html	chattutor.js	install.py into the root directory.
+[for jupyer book] To install Chattutor in jupyter book, enter the chattutor_setup folder containing chattutor.css	chattutor.html	chattutor.js	install.py into the root directory.
 Run  "pythyon chattutor_setup/install.py" to put code to call chattutor into the files located by the script.